Get news, updates, & event Info delivered right to your inbox:

 For Valentine's Day 2022, Take a Walk on the Wild Side

 Get on with your bad self, Mother Natch!
-Maybe we just have our heads in the gutter, but we've noticed that nature can be pretty naughty at times.
+Maybe we just have our heads in the gutter, but we've noticed that nature can be prettynaughty sometimes.
 And as your favorite tree-planting organization, we spend a LOT of time thinking about the great outdoors.
-So it seems only appropriate that we highlight the many ways nature can be sexy for Valentine's Day.
-Feeling eco-curious?
-Let this be your cue to look deep within and figure out if you're ecosexual...we'll explain later 😉🌿
+So it seems, ahem, fitting, that we highlight the many ways nature can be sexy for Valentine's Day.
+Got you feeling some kind of way?
+Let this be your cue to look deep within and figure out if you're ecosexual (we'll explain later). 😉🌿

 Warning: This article may be NSFW ;)